 You will take all of your courses at Syracuse University's Faraday House in London.
 Expect to be deeply immersed in both your studies and the host culture.
-The breadth of curriculum is considerable: over 70 courses, with several Syracuse professional schools represented, including the Newhouse School of Public Communications and the Whitman School of Management.
+The breadth of curriculum is considerable: over 70 courses, with several Syracuse professional schools represented.
 Arts and sciences course offerings include anthropology, economics, history of art and music, political science, psychology, sociology, and women's and gender studies.

 - Minimum GPA: 2.5